EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_composables_directives/README.md

 npm install
 npm run dev          # http://localhost:5173
-npm run typecheck    # vue-tsc --noEmit
+npm run typecheck    # vue-tsc --noEmit npm test             # vitest run npm run test:watch   # vitest, in watch mode
 ```

+Step 1 comes with its spec already written: **`tests/useFetch.spec.ts`** describes
+the whole contract of `useFetch` — abort on change, error handling, `ref` **and**
+getter URLs.
+It is red on the skeleton.
+Keep `npm run test:watch` running in a
+second terminal and make it go green; the other steps are checked in the browser.

 There is **no backend to start**: `installFakeBackend()` patches `window.fetch`
 for `/api/*` with a 700 ms artificial latency that honours `AbortSignal`.